Product Name: HideMyAss

 - Switzerland – 142.3 Mbps

 The speeds achieved certainly aren’t the fastest we’ve encountered but they’re not too far off the mark.

-They’re certainly a marked improvement over previous years.
-However, with the caveat that we can’t guarantee all servers were physically located where they’re suggesting they are.
+They’re certainly a marked improvement on what HMA VPN used to return.
+But as we have already noted, we can’t guarantee all servers were physically located where they’re suggesting they are.